chrisgscott/email-sequence-boilerplate/PROJECT_DETAILS.md

 10. Implement user roles and permissions system

 ## Next Steps
-1. Start developing the React frontend, beginning with components for user input and displaying generated email sequences
+1. Start developing the React frontend, beginning with components for user registration and login
+2. Create a dashboard component to display user's email sequences
+3. Develop a form component for creating new email sequences
+4. Implement state management (e.g., Redux or Context API) for the frontend
+5. Set up API integration on the frontend to communicate with the backend
-2. Implement a job queue system (e.g., Bull or Agenda) for processing large email sequences asynchronously
+6. Implement a job queue system (e.g., Bull or Agenda) for processing large email sequences asynchronously
-3. Enhance the EmailSequence model to include fields for tracking email engagement metrics
+7. Enhance the EmailSequence model to include fields for tracking email engagement metrics
-4. Create a configuration system for customizing prompts and email structures
-5. Begin writing unit and integration tests for backend functionality using Jest
+8. Begin writing unit and integration tests for backend functionality using Jest
-6. Set up continuous integration and deployment (CI/CD) pipeline
+9. Set up continuous integration and deployment (CI/CD) pipeline

 ## Notes
 - The goal is to create a flexible boilerplate that can be easily customized for various email sequence generation projects, such as dog training tips, gardening advice, or business growth strategies.